 Before beginning the thesis, the student must select a Thesis Committee Chair who is interested in working with the student and who meets the criteria specified in the Graduate School Policies.
+Committee Chairs need to be full-time faculty members and full members of the graduate faculty.
 Students should carefully choose their Committee Chair, selecting someone who is willing to work with them and who ideally has expertise in the area the student wishes to study.
 The Chair works closely with the student on the design, implementation, data analysis, and the writing of the thesis.
-The Chair works closely with the student on the design, implementation, data analysis, and the writing of the thesis.
 Upon submission of the Thesis Committee nomination form, the student's Committee Chair will be known as the Advisor.
-Please not that this is not your Academic Advisor in Student Services; instead, it is your faculty advisor for your thesis.
+Please note that this is not your Academic Advisor in Student Services; instead, it is your faculty advisor for your thesis.
 It is technically possible to have a co-Chair, but unless there is a compelling reason, it is discouraged because of the added complexity for the student and faculty members.
 Students may want to talk with several faculty members about potential thesis topics at the early stages to get new ideas, refine existing ideas, and consider who may be the most effective Chair for them.

 The student and the Chair will work to identify and refine the problem to be studied and how the study will be conducted.
 As a thesis is a research study, the problem selected and methods chosen should reflect a rigorous approach to a valid research problem in the area of Library and Information Studies.
-Any method or combination of methods appropriate to research in the field quantitative, qualitative, analytical, historical, evaluation-may be used.
+Any method or combination of methods appropriate to research in the field-quantitative, qualitative, analytical, historical, evaluation-may be used.

 Early in the process, the student and Chair assemble the Thesis Committee.
 In addition to the Chair, the Thesis Committee must include at least two other members who meet the criteria specified in the Graduate School Policies.
 Three Committee members are typically recommended.
-The Thesis Committee nomination form should be submitted as soon as the Committee has been determined, but it has to be submitted no later than the dates published by the Graduate School.
+Qualifications are listed on the Thesis Committee Nomination Form.
+The Thesis Committee Nomination Form should be submitted as soon as the Committee has been determined, but it has to be submitted no later than the dates published by the Graduate School.
 Committee members are responsible for approving a proposal and evaluating the Thesis itself (see below for a discussion of each of these).